NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 The imaging tab (MSI, AMICA, etc.)  provides options for searching and displaying images acquired by cameras of several of the asteroids.
-Usually, one of two databases of images can be searched, which can be specified in the "Source" dropdown menu:
+Usually, one of two databases of images can be searched, which can be specified in the "Pointing" dropdown menu:

 1. The original database of images submitted to PDS which use the SPICE kernel files for pointing information.
 These images may be